FernandoZnga/django-on-docker/README.md

 SQL_PORT=5432
 DATABASE=postgres
 ```
-By this point your project folder should look like:
+By this point, your project folder should look like:
 ```text
 └── app
     ├── django_project